FAQ

 • Is there sparring?

-• Do I need a uniform?
+• Do I need experience or fitness before joining?

 • Can I try a class before committing?

-• What kind of people train at Good Fight?
+• What kind of people train here?